Kobe Bryant left deep legacy in LA sports, basketball world

-LOS ANGELES (AP)Kobe Bryant inspired a generation of basketball players worldwide with both his sublime skills and his unquenchable competitive fire.
+LOS ANGELES (AP)Kobe Bryant inspired a generation of basketball players worldwide with sublime skills and an unquenchable competitive fire.

-He also earned Los Angeles’ eternal adoration during his two decades as the fierce soul of the city’s beloved Lakers.
+He earned Los Angeles’ eternal adoration during his two decades as the fierce soul of the beloved Lakers, and he was respected by basketball fans from every place with a hoop and a dream, including his native Philadelphia and in Italy, his other childhood home.

-Less than four years into his retirement from the NBA, Bryant was seeking new challenges and working to inspire his daughters’ generation through sports and storytelling when his next act ended shockingly early.
+Less than four years into his retirement, Bryant was seizing new challenges and working to inspire his daughters’ generation through sports and storytelling when his next chapter ended shockingly early.

-Bryant, the 18-time All-Star who won five championships and became one of the greatest basketball players of his generation during a 20-year career with the Los Angeles Lakers,died in a helicopter crash Sunday.
+Bryant, the 18-time All-Star who won five NBA championships and became one of the greatest basketball players of his generation during a 20-year career all with the Lakers,died in a helicopter crash Sunday.
 He was 41.

-The crash occurred in the foggy hills above Calabasas, California, about 30 miles northwest of downtown Los Angeles, a person familiar with the situation told The Associated Press.
-A different person familiar with the case confirmed Bryant’s 13-year-old daughter Gianna also was killed.
+The crash occurred in the foggy hills above Calabasas, California, about 30 miles northwest of downtown Los Angeles.
+Bryant was killed, a person familiar with the situation told The Associated Press, and a different person familiar with the case confirmed Bryant’s 13-year-old daughter Gianna also died.

 Both of the AP’s unnamed sources spoke on condition of anonymity because few details of the crash had been released publicly.